FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

 3. Before flashing the ESP8266 bridge, replace the placeholder WiFi credentials and MQTT broker address in the sketch with your own — **do not commit real credentials to source control.**
-4. Recreate the flow in Node-RED, using the function-node code and dashboard screenshots in `node-red-dashboard/` as a reference, and wire its `mqtt in`/`mqtt out` nodes to your own broker.
+4. Install the `@flowfuse/node-red-dashboard` and
+   `@flowfuse/node-red-dashboard-2-ui-led` palettes in Node-RED, then import `node-red-dashboard/flows.json` (Menu → Import) and point its `mqtt-broker` config node at your own broker.
 5. Open a serial terminal on the STM32's `USART2` (ST-Link VCP) to watch diagnostic messages and issue `read`/`erase history` commands.